imroc/imgo/README_en.md

 imgo
 ==============
-`imroc/imgo` is a IM and push notification server cluster.
+`imroc/imgo` is a IM and push notification server cluster.You should not use it in production right now,be patient,waiting for a while.

 ---------------------------------------
   * [Features](#features)